6. Multiplicative Functionals#

 6.8.
 Long-term risk-return tradeoff for cash flows#

 Following [Hansen and Scheinkman, 2009] and [Hansen et al., 2008], we consider the valuation of stochastic cash flows, \(G\), that are multiplicative functionals.
-These are cash flows are the more primitive inputs into both equities and bonds and contributors to even one-period asset pricing.
-Some recent research has explored direct measurement of the pricing of such cash flows.
+Such cash flows are determinants of prices of both equities and bonds.

 with a corresponding cash-flow return over horizon \(t\):